 When all the berries were gone there could be no more kissing.

-During the Middle Ages the mistletoe was believed to be a strong fertility and aphrodisiac promoter.
+During the Middle Ages the mistletoe was believed to be a strong fertility promoter.

 Women who longed to have a child would carry mistletoe with them, either in their pouch or wrapped around their wrists.